 He’s not the only one though.

-Animal rescues, dog breed experts, and vets around the world prefer the straight back for just these health reasons and to avoid getting sucked into thinking that it’s okay to breed some type of dog with poor health just because we like the looks.
+It’s crucial to avoid getting sucked into thinking that it’s okay to breed some type of dog with poor health just because we like the looks.

 It’s peculiar that the AKC breed standard explicitly mentions the following in their breed standard: